Oxford International folk dance group

 As the group has been going for over forty years, we have a huge repertoire, some of which we dance occasionally, and some of which we repeat frequently.
 In most dances we hold hands in a line or circle and beginners are encouraged informally to learn the steps and sequences by joining in the dance.
 Most people usually return regularly for more fun.
 Every evening of dancing brings a mixture of experienced and inexperienced dancers, so nobody needs to feel self-conscious about their level of expertise.
 It is as likely to be an old hand who goes wrong or a beginner who says that a dance was brilliant, as the other way around.

-Once a year we visit the Archway group and share some of our dances with them.
-This is the only demonstration that we undertake and, although very rewarding, there is no obligation on anyone to attend.
+We used to visit the Archway group once a year and share some of our dances with them.
+This is the only demonstration that we undertook, but unfortunately after the Covid-19 pandemic they stopped meeting and our numbers also dwindled.

 Come and try us out!
+See some of our dances.
 We welcome newcomers, and all of us help to make our group cohesive.
 Where else can you have so much pleasure for so little money?

 History of the group